upcmd/updocs-content/logs/c0169_vvvvv.md

       Name: "",
       Do: {
         {
+          "cmd": 200,
+          "name": "sleep",
-          "desc": "delay 2 seconds in each attemp", "cmd": 200,
+          "desc": "delay 2 seconds in each attemp"
-          "name": "sleep"
         }
       },
       Dox: <nil>,